ndrean/z-html/README.md

-# z-html
+# z-html: `lexbor` in `Zig`

 > [!WARNING]
 > Work in progress

-`zhtml` is a `Zig` wrapper for the `C` library [lexbor](https://github.com/lexbor/lexbor).
+`zhtml` is a - thin -  wrapper of the `C` library [lexbor](https://github.com/lexbor/lexbor).

 `lexbor` follows <https://dom.spec.whatwg.org/>.

 We expose a significant subset of all available functions.

-The function naming follows mostly the `JavaScript` convention.
+The naming follows mostly the `JavaScript` convention.

-> We opted to use `Zig` allocators instead of using `lexbor` internals for most functions returning slices.
-This trades some performance for memory safety - returned strings are owned by your allocator rather than pointing to internal lexbor memory that could be invalidated.
+> We use `Zig` allocators instead of using `lexbor` internals for most functions returning slices.
+This probably trades a bit some performance for memory safety - returned strings are owned by your allocator rather than pointing to internal lexbor memory that could be invalidated.

 **Features:**

 - document and fragment parsing
-- chunk parsing with the "chunk_parser" engine
+- chunk parsing with `lexbor`'s "chunk_parser" engine
 - node/element/fragment/document serialization
 - DOM to DOM_tree and return: tuple and (todo) JSON format
-- DOM cleaning with HTML aware manipulation:
+- DOM cleaning with options (remove comments, whitespace, empty nodes)
 - CSS selectors using `lexbor`'s "css_parser" engine
 - HTML attributes and search
 - DOM node manipulation